mxd1288/sctld_jamboree/rnaseq/README.md

 # sctld_jamboree_RNAseq

-Scripts and data for speedy analysis of SCTLD transcriptomes of *Colpophyllia natans* and *Pseudodiploria clivosa*.
+The RNAseq section of the jamboree will focus on a coral species that do not have a reference genome assembly, *Colpophyllia natans*.
+Following the routine read QC and trimming steps, we will rely on de novo transcriptome assembly and annotation to create a new reference transcriptome we can use in the analysis of gene expression in control and SCTLD-infected colonies.

 This short course assumes some familiarity with Unix bash and R languages, but these skills can be supplemented by following the tutorials closely.

 The sequencing reads for this experiment were paired-end, 150-bp reads obtained from the Illumina NovaSeq instrument at the University of Miami Center for Genome Technology core facility.